tiddly-gittly/markdown-transformer/wiki/tiddlers/Index.md

-This is an example markdown, use button on toolbar to turn this into a Tid!
+**This is an example markdown, not the Readme of this plugin!
+Use button on toolbar to turn this into a Tid!**

+The button looks like {{$:/plugins/linonetwo/markdown-transformer/ViewToolbarButton}}

-{{!!type}}
+Current type is {{!!type}}

 # plugins